Perspective | Here’s the deal with Alice Deal and the middle school named in her honor

 It’s a tough time to be a Deal student, a Deal parent or a Deal teacher.

-“We’ve got a whole group of families and kids who have never even been inside the building,” Cassandra told me a couple of weeks ago, before D.C. schools started reopening.
-“The sixth graders don’t know other kids, they don’t know other parents.
+“We’ve got a whole group of families and kids who have never even been inside the building,” Cassandra told me a couple of weeks ago, before D.C. public schools started reopening.
+“The sixth-graders don’t know other kids, they don’t know other parents.
 People are starved for that sense of connection and community.”

-Cassandra credits Deal’s principal, Diedre R. Neal, with keeping school spirits up.
+Cassandra credits Deal’s principal, Diedre L. Neal, with keeping school spirits up.

 “She has been nothing but reassuring,” Cassandra said.
 “She projects an air of being calm and relaxed.”

 The theme of the Feb.
-27 event is “We are Alice Deal.”
+27 event is “We Are Alice Deal.”
 And now you know who Alice Deal was.

 Virtual gala

 It was pretty slick.
 Most of it was prepared ahead of time.
 Sitting in my living room, I conducted interviews over Zoom with City Wildlife staffers, volunteers and other animal experts.
 These were recorded.
-A few weeks later, I went to City Wildlife’s headquarters off Blair Road and, wearing a mask, recorded some introductions, along with opening and closing remarks.
+A few weeks later, I went to City Wildlife’s headquarters off Blair Road NW and, wearing a mask, recorded some introductions, along with opening and closing remarks.

 I even had the good fortune to be able to tag along when an owl that had recovered from an injury was released in Rock Creek Park.
 Video editor Tim Persinko stitched all of this together to resemble an evening’s worth of activities.
 People who bought tickets got a link to watch the event online.
 Later, the whole thing was put up on YouTube.

-The humans at City Wildlife told me they’re satisfied with the money that was raised.
+The humans at City Wildlife told me that they’re satisfied with the money that was raised.
 The costs for something like this are less than for renting event space.
 And by posting the 75-minute video online and making it public, they’re able to spread awareness of the organization’s work.

 Picture this

-Note: Correction: An earlier version of this column gave a wrong middle initial for Alice Deal’s principal, Diedre L. Neal.